KeyValueSoftwareSystems/siren-react-inbox/README.md

 ### 3. Siren Inbox

-SirenInbox is a paginated list view with notification Icon for displaying notifications.
+SirenInbox is a paginated list view with notification icon for displaying notifications.

 ```js
 import { SirenInbox } from '@siren/react-inbox';